MarcoMuellner/SMURFS/README.md

 * **_-igr_ or _--ignoreCutoffRatio_**: Ignores the skipping of areas where the gap ratio would be too small according to smurfs.
 This means you can also run areas that have a lower gap ratio.
 ```
 python -m smurfs tests/testFile.data 4 2 -fm=tests/test_frequencyMarker.txt --igr
 ```
+* **_-ssa_ or _--skipSimilarFrequencies_**: It can be possible that smurfs cannot fit a given frequency, hence removing it properly (especially when using the *-igr* flag).
+If this is the case and the last 10 frequencies found were to similar to each other (within 0.05 of the stdDev between the frequencies), smurfs will stop looking at this chunk of the data.
+If you set this flag smurfs will continue the analysis, but will not look within 10 sigma of the last frequencies found, hence allowing it to find other frequencies there as well.
 * **_-um_ or _--uncertaintyMode_**: With this flag you can choose the mode of uncertainties calculation for all frequencies.
 Either you can choose the uncertainties resulting through the least square fit (_-um=Fit_) or the approximation by Montgomery & O'Donoghue (1999)